 This type of activity focuses on the recognition of new vocabulary.
 Students are asked to match new words with their definitions or with their opposites, questions with appropriate answers, or statements with appropriate rejoinders.
-An example of this kind of activity is Conversación B (p.
-225), in which students match a situation with an appropriate response.
+An example of this kind of activity is Conversación B, Paso 1 (p.
+235), in which students match a situation with an appropriate response.
 You may want to extend this kind of activity by having students continue the conversation initiated by the linking of situation with response:

-2. Ud. es una persona muy nerviosa y tiene miedo de viajar en avión.
-Necesita ir desde Nueva York a Madrid. ¿Qué pide Ud.? -un vuelo sin escalas- ¿Qué va a hacer si no hay vuelos sin escalas?...
+2. Ud. tiene miedo de viajar en avión, pero necesita ir desde Nueva York a Madrid. ¿Qué alternativa tiene? -un vuelo sin escalas- ¿Qué va a hacer si no hay vuelos sin escalas?...